emmajanedrews/base-template/_posts/2017-02-28-whats-happening-in-the-mississippi-gulf-coast-market.md

 As far as 2017 goes, it looks like sellers are going to remain in control.
 That means fewer days on the market and more money for their homes.
 Buyers need to prepare for rising interest rates and multiple offer situations.

-If you’re thinking about buying or selling a home, or if you have any other real-estate related questions, please don’t hesitate to give me a call or send me an email.
+If you’re thinking about buying or selling a home, or if you have any other real estate-related questions, please don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you!